starlingcode/analog-via/README.md

 # analog-via
-Designs for an all-analog variant of the VIA meta crossfader
+Designs for an all-analog variant of the VIA meta crossfader/envelope generator/oscillator